-A man asked Dave Ramsey if $1,000 is enough for an emergency fund in 2023 — his response drew lots of laughter and applause.
+A caller asked Dave Ramsey if $1,000 is still enough for an emergency fund in 2023 — Ramsey's response drew roars of laughter and applause.
 Here's why

 If you’re following Ramsey’s “baby steps” to pay off debt, he also suggests you pause to set aside money for the unexpected.
 To calculate your emergency fund needs, first look at your monthly expenses over the last three to six months and come up with your average spending.

 Gathering this statistic could help you avoid becoming a statistic.
-As of 2021, the Federal Reserve reported that 32% of Americans couldn’t even cover a $400 emergency expense without borrowing money, or selling something.
+As of 2022, the Federal Reserve reported that 37% of Americans couldn’t even cover a $400 emergency expense without borrowing money, or selling something.
+That's up from 32% in 2021.
 So calculating your average monthly expenses can ground you in financial clarity in case of an emergency.

 Consider job stability and income volatility

 Those in volatile fields or positions — independent contractors or commission employees, for example — know income can shift without warning.
-In such cases, emergency funds should cover a longer time horizon that factors in job or income loss, or a lack of financial stability.
+In such cases, emergency funds should cover a longer time horizon to factor for job or income loss, or a lack of financial stability.

-Read more: This janitor in Vermont built an $8M fortune without anyone around him knowing.
-Here are the 2 simple techniques that made Ronald Read rich — and can do the same for you

 A JPMorgan Chase Institute study found that on average, families experience large income swings almost five months out of the year.

-If your income is volatile or your job uncertain, a good rule of thumb is to plan for three months of emergency savings for every 10% of income volatility.
+If your income is inconsitent or your job uncertain, a good rule of thumb is to plan for three months of emergency savings for every 10% of income volatility.

+Read more: This young couple's shocking story of being almost $1M in debt just went viral — use these 4 simple tips to prevent financial disaster

 Assess the range of risk factors